Policy background

 The Innovation Policy for Iceland is the main government policy statement on innovation, and presents a vision for the future of Icelandic innovation in all areas until 2030.

-The goals and objectives for research and innovation are further detailed in the Science and Technology Policy and Action Plan 2020-2022.
-It provides methods for Iceland to achieve the research objectives laid out in the Iceland 2020 document.
+The goals and objectives for research and innovation are under review as a new Ministerial Committee on Science and Innovation and a new Science and Innovation Council forms a new strategy and long-term vision.
+However, the previous objectives are detailed in the Science and Technology Policy and Action Plan 2020-2022.
+It provided methods for Iceland to achieve the research objectives laid out in the Iceland 2020 document.

 Institutional framework of transport research

-The key government body responsible for designing and coordinating research and development policy is the Science and Technology Policy Council, chaired by the Prime Minister.
-This council is the supreme body for defining the direction of science and technology policy in Iceland.
-The Council issues three-year policy statements and periodic policy declarations, which form the basis for implementing policy.
-The Ministry of Education, Science and Culture is responsible for implementing R&D policy, but many other ministries play a role because of their responsibilities for research organisations in their own areas.
+The key government body responsible for designing and coordinating research and development policy is the Ministerial Committee on Science and Innovation, chaired by the Prime Minister.
+This committee is the supreme body for defining the direction of science and innovation policy in Iceland.
+The committee issues two-year action plans based on the long-term vision.
+The Ministry of Higher Education, Science and Innovation is responsible for implementing R&I policy, but many other ministries play a role because of their responsibilities for research organisations in their own areas.

-Developing and implementing transport policy is the responsibility of the Department of Transport and Infrastructure within the Ministry of Transport and Local Government.
+Developing and implementing transport policy is the responsibility of the Department of Transport within the Ministry of Infrastructure.
 It is supported by several institutions:

 - Aircraft Accident Investigation Board